NOAA-GSL/-geoflow-data-converter/README.md

 # Running Test Data

 A set of simple test datasets are available in the `test-data` folder.
 In each case, the output `.nc` files will be placed in a folder called `output`.
-The expected output for each test are located separate folders in the `test-data` folder (each folder starts with the name `expected-output-data-`).
+The expected output for each test are located in separate folders in the `test-data` folder (each folder starts with the name `expected-output-data-`).

 - To test the 2D spherical dataset on a Desktop system, run:
 ```
 ./bin/main test-data/ugrid-2D.json
 ```

-- To test the 3D spherical dataset on a Desktop sysstem, run:
+- To test the 3D spherical dataset on a Desktop system, run:
 ```
 ./bin/main test-data/ugrid-3D.json
 ```